In this tutorial, we want to teach you How To Check Open Ports on Windows.

 TCPView is a Sysinternals tool that displays information about the TCP and UDP endpoints on a system.
 TCPView is a Windows program that will show you detailed listings of all TCP and UDP endpoints on your system, including the local and remote addresses and state of TCP connections.

 As soon as you open the application, you will see a user agreement.
 Agree to the agreement, and you will instantly see all the TCP connections and ports in use.
 You will find the port numbers under the Local Port section.

 You can end the connection and free the port if you want to.
 To do that, right-click on the connection and select “Kill Process.”
-This will terminates the process.
+This will terminate the process.

-At this point, you learn o find which ports are used in Windows 10 and Windows 11.
+At this point, you learn to find which ports are used in Windows 10 and Windows 11.